 There are several other ways in which a physical therapist may be able to assist you.
 For example, hands-on therapy, which is a combination of a variety of massage methods, relieves arthritis pain.
 Similarly, icing can help reduce swelling and inflammation in the joints.
 Acupuncture (dry needling) or hydrotherapy (utilizing water to reduce pain) are other options to reduce arthritis pain.

 To reduce the tension and compression on your joints, it’s critical to keep your posture correct.
 Alternate heavy or repetitive jobs with lighter ones to keep your pace.
 Raised chairs, grab bars in showers, ramps, and steps are examples of assistive devices that can help to protect your joints.

-We’ll figure out which exercises will help you to avoid harming yourself in the future and provide pain relief for your arthritis during daily tasks.
+We’ll figure out which exercises will help you avoid harming yourself in the future and provide pain relief for your arthritis during daily tasks.
 Increase your range of motion with the help of your chiropractor, massage therapist, and physiotherapist.

 If you or someone you know suffers from arthritis, don’t put off treatment until you need joint replacement surgery.
 Early physiotherapy treatment can assist in delaying the progression of the condition or perhaps eliminate the need for surgery.
 Participating in treatment before surgery can also aid in your post-surgical recovery.

 Call our office today to check out how we can help you live a pain-free life.